 Joy Parker Blackwood

 Joy was an owner and partner of Thoron Productions Limited and Bankten Communication Services Ltd., which produced major industrial shows and other event marketing activities throughout North America and Europe from the 1970s until 2006.
-Joy is currently President and owner of Waypointers, Inc. a seniors’ relocation service, and is the Executive Director of the C.R.
-Vint Foundation, a Private Foundation.
+Joy is currently President and owner of Waypointers, Inc. a seniors’ downsizing and relocation service.
 Joy received her Private Pilot certificate in 1982 and joined The Ninety-Nines, Inc. in 1983.
 Within the aviation industry she has served as 99s First Canadian Chapter Chairman, 99s East Canada Section Governor, Director, 99s International Board of Directors, and 99s Amelia Earhart Memorial Scholarship Trust Chairman.
 She was inducted into the International Forest of Friendship in Atchison, Kansas in 2003.
-Joy was 1st Vice President and Treasurer of the Fédération Aéronautique Internationale (FAI) General Aviation Commission, and Vice President of the Canadian Precision Flying Association.
-She is an FAI International Judge and Director of Marketing in the Aero Club of Canada.
-Joy is also a member of Women In Aviation International, Women in Aerospace Canada, COPA, Silver Wings Fraternity, Commemorative Air Force, Canadian Air & Space Museum and, US Air Force National Museum.
+Joy was 1st Vice President and Treasurer of the Fédération Aéronautique Internationale (FAI) General Aviation Commission, Director of Marketing in the Aero Club of Canada, and Vice President of the Canadian Precision Flying Association.
+She is an FAI International Judge.
+Joy is also a member of Women In Aviation International, Women in Aerospace Canada, COPA, Silver Wings Fraternity, Commemorative Air Force, Canadian Air & Space Museum, and US Air Force National Museum.

-Cathy Fraser is a captain on the B767 at Air Canada.
+Cathy Fraser is a captain on the B787 at Air Canada.
 Prior to her airline career, she flew corporate, charter and cargo flights.
 She also worked as a flight instructor and designated flight test examiner.
 She has been a Ninety-Nine for 30 years and has been a past governor of the East Canada Section as well as an Amelia Earhart scholarship recipient.
 Other associations include ISA and Women in Aviation.
-Cathy is a past organizer of the biennial Canadian Women in Aviation conference and is currently a member of the Elsie MacGill Northern Lights Award committee.
+Cathy is a past organizer of the biennial Canadian Women in Aviation conference and is currently a board member of the Northern Lights Aero Foundation.

 Judy became the first female pilot hired by Air Canada, Canada’s largest airline, on April 1978 at the age of 23.
 She was the first woman to graduate from Selkirk College’s Aviation Technology Program in 1975.
 Throughout her flying career of 40 years and over 23,000 hours, she has flown the DC-3, Twin Otter, Hawker Siddeley 748, DC-9, Lockheed 1011, Airbus 320, Boeing 767 and 777 to the far corners of the world.
 She retired in 2015, and then fulfilled a lifelong dream by taking an aerobatics course.
 Judy is an inspirational speaker and has volunteered to work with the Canadian Women in Aviation conference, Dreams Take Flight, and Wings of Courage.
 In 2015, she received the Elsie MacGill Northern Lights award in the Flight Operations category, and in 2016 was chosen by the 99s to be on its Canadian postage stamp.